liuhongyuand/EasyRest-NAS/README.md

 EasyRest with Netty, Akka and Spring.

 This is RESTful framework for fast development.
+Easy to cluster and distributed.
+Focus on your business logic.

 Quick start: